MicrosoftDocs/azure-devops-docs/docs/boards/backlogs/office/bulk-add-modify-work-items-excel.md

 > [!NOTE]
 >You can't use Office Project 365 to connect to Azure Boards and TFS.
-Also, you can't use Excel to export and import test case steps or other test artifacts.
-Instead, use the [bulk edit features supported via the web portal](../../../test/create-test-cases.md).

 <a id="add-work-items"> </a>
 ## Add work items